robert-gnuegge/MRX_nicking/README.md

 # MRX_nicking
-This repository contains all `.bash` and `.R` scripts used in our MRX nicking paper.
-Please, check the associated publication for software and package versions.
+This repository contains `.bash` and `.R` scripts used in our MRX nicking paper.

 Output of `sessionInfo()`:
 ```